The Word Scientifically Avoided

 What Is BZE?

-The Biozygotic Equation (BZE) is a theoretical framework that formalizes the inseparable unity of psyche and soma— what Zubiri called "psychosomatic substantivity"—through stochastic equations.
-Rather than treating emotional and physical health as separate domains, BZE models them as constitutionally coupled dimensions of a single living reality.
+The Biozygotic Equation (BZE) is a developing theoretical framework that articulates the inseparable unity of psyche and soma — what Xavier Zubiri (1898-1983) called "psychosomatic substantivity" (a unified, unique system) — and uses schematic mathematical notation to express the structural relationships at stake.
+Rather than treating emotional and physical health as separate domains, the framework considers them as constitutionally coupled dimensions of a single living reality.

 This is not a deterministic formula (note the ≅, not =).
-BZE preserves human freedom while identifying measurable constraints on affective and physical health.
+The notation preserves human freedom while inviting consideration of measurable constraints on affective and physical health.

 Mathematical Architecture